spacemeat/humon/README.md

 **Comments have no meaning.**
 Any Unicode code points can be in any comments.
 Humon doesn't require your comments to contain any particular information.
 Because they have meaning to humans, they are not discarded by the parser; see below.

-**Annotations are their own thing, and exist out of band.**
+**Metatags are their own thing, and exist out of band.**
-Annotations are the only sort of special syntax-y feature of Humon.
+Metatags are the only sort of special syntax-y feature of Humon.
 The first working versions of the format didn't include them, but as I used Humon in those early days, I found that I wanted a convenient shorthand that was agnostic to the structure to provide context data, or specify certain rare conditions.
 Something formal and machineable, but that also didn't force modifications to the structure in place and were never strictly necessary.
-I settled on annotations.
+I settled on metatags.

-Every node can have any number of annotations, which appear *after or within* the node--specifically, *after* any token belonging to or associated to a node.
-The trove can have them too, if an annotation appears before any other objects.
-Annotations begin with an `@` symbol, followed by either one key:value pair, or a dict of key:value pairs:
+Every node can have any number of metatags, which appear *after or within* the node--specifically, *after* any token belonging to or associated to a node.
+The trove can have them too, if an metatag appears before any other objects.
+Metatags begin with an `@` symbol, followed by either one key:value pair, or a dict of key:value pairs:

     [
         nostromo @ movie-ref: alien
         sulaco @ { movie-ref: aliens, movie-director: cameron }
     ] @ { exhaustive: probablyNot }

-Annotation values must be strings; an annotation value can't be a collection.
+Metatag values must be strings; an metatag value can't be a collection.
 That way lies some madness.

-Like dict entries, annotation keys can be nonunique among annotations associated to a particular node.
-Different nodes in a trove can obviously have annotations with identical keys.
+Like dict entries, metatag keys can be nonunique among metatags associated to a particular node.
+Different nodes in a trove can obviously have metatags with identical keys.

-Practically, annotations aren't a necessary part of Humon.
+Practically, metatags aren't a necessary part of Humon.
 All their data could be baked into normal lists or dicts, and that's a fine way to design, but it can get clunky in some cases.

 **Humon reads UTF-8, UTF-16, and UTF-32.**
 Humon supports reading files or in-memory strings encoded as any of: